Adamit: History

 Kibbutz Adamit was founded in August 1958 by members of Hashomer Hatzair, and was named after a Second Temple period town whose ruins were found in the area.
 The kibbutz was founded on the land of the depopulated Palestinian village of Khirbat Iribbin, to the west of the village site.
-In 1967, the kibbutz was abandoned, and only Nahal groups remained.
 In 1971, the kibbutz was resettled by new immigrants from England, United States and Canada, after a year of training at kibbutz Mishmar HaEmek.
 During the 1980s, the kibbutz suffering from financial problems and was put under administrative receivership.
 Since the 1990s, a new build-your-own-home neighborhood has been developed along the hillside.

+2023 war

+During the 2023 war between Hamas and Israel, northern Israeli border communities, including Adamit, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.

 Geography and climate

 The kibbutz is situated on a hill, offering a panoramic view of the Galilee.
 On one side lies the Nahal Betzet nature reserve, and to the north, Nahal Namer.
 The region receives 750 millimeters of rainfall per annum, which is relatively high for Israel.